jdarosTD/android-strings-converter/README.md

   }
   ```

-  If your Android App is managed throw different modules, you can apply the plugin to each one if they include some strings resources
+  If your Android App is managed through different modules, you can apply the plugin to each one if they include some strings resources

    ```groovy
    apply plugin: 'strings-converter'